-Elections are now open for the 2024 Pawsidential Election through Wednesday, Jan.
-31. Learn more about the Pawsidential Candidates here.
+The 2024 Pawsidential Election fundraiser deadline has been extended to Friday, Feb.
+2. Learn more about the Pawsidential Candidates here.
 The voter donation is a minimum of \$10.
 You may retake the voting form if you wish to support more than one candidate!
 Voters do not need to be WLA members, so you can campaign for your pawsidential favorite along friends, colleagues, and family.